jkachmar/tigerbeetle-hs/CONTRIBUTING.md

 Functions should follow the same convention but `camelCased` on the Haskell side.

+This helps avoid having to import qualified internally and having multiple types with the same name that represent different things.

 ## Architecture of a TigerBeetle Client ##

 We _submit_ a `tb_packet_t` with the _operation_ we want to perform to